waleedmebane/allsembly-prototype/docs/user_s_guide.rst

 The diagram may be moved around by clicking and dragging it with the mouse and zooming in and out may be accomplished with a mouse scroll wheel.
 Additional controls for panning and zooming are intended for a future version.
-Currently, the panning is a bit buggy.
+Currently, the pan and zoom and graph positioning behavior does not always produce an intuitive presentation.
 If the diagram disappears from view, you can get it back by loading the page again.
-Just press enter in the location line after the URL.
-(Do not use the browser's reload or refresh button since that would cause the last form to be resubmitted.)
+(Using the browser's reload, or refresh, button sseems to work in Chrome but not in Firefox.)

 .. image:: images/04mortal_position_detail.png